khalidtijani/dcs-gap-spinua/README.md

 ### <a name="authors"></a>Authors (alphabetically)

-* Fabio Bovenga
+* Maria Teresa Chiaradia
 * Raffaele Nutricato
 * Davide Oscar Nitti
 * Khalid Tijani

 ### <a name="questions"></a>Questions, bugs, and suggestions

-Please file any bugs or questions as [issues](<https://github.com/khalidtijani/dcs-cnr-issia-spinua/issues>) or send in a email to: raffaele.nutricato@gapsrl.eu or khalid.tijani@gapsrl.eu
+Please file any bugs or questions as [issues](<https://github.com/khalidtijani/dcs-gap-spinua/issues>) or send in a email to: raffaele.nutricato@gapsrl.eu or khalid.tijani@gapsrl.eu

 ### <a name="license"></a>License